 Step 6: Dry

 Dry off your dog with a towel and give them a treat for good behavior.
+Head over to our review of dog towels for more choices.

 Can You Use Dry Shampoo on Dogs?